markusbuchholz/markusbuchholz/README.md

 I am a robotics researcher with many years of R&D experience in robotics motion control, software development for manipulators, and industrial applications (onshore and offshore). <br>
 I have worked in the ship industry developing electrical power systems and drives, and in the Oil & Gas sector on subsea control systems. <br>
-I enjoy mostly working in the lab (hands-on) with robots and the people around me 💪 . <br>
+I enjoy mostly working in the lab (hands-on) with robots and the people around me 💪 . <be>

+## Research Interests

+Robotics, autonomous systems, robot motion control, whole-body dynamics, trajectory optimization, and simulations.

 ## Professional Experience